API-Beast/AI-Kingdoms/Brainstorming/Abillities.md

-All abillities have 4 Levels, 4 is “Legendary”, 1 is “Basic”
+All abillities have 4 Levels, 4 is “Legendary”, 1 is “Basic”.
+Level 2 is twice as strong as Level 1, Level 3 twice as strong as Level 2, etc.

 Tactican
 ========